What should Sundar Pichai say to Googlers?

 Google fired the 28-year old Damore earlier this week.
 Damore, who has been a researcher at MIT, Harvard and Princeton and has worked at Google for more than three years, reportedly said he was submitting a complaint to the National Labor Relations Board against Google.

-The alt-right has come to his defense.
+The "alt-right" movement has come to his defense.
 One group set up a crowdfunding page for Damore that's raised more than $28,000.
-Damore also gave his first interview after he was fired to conservative YouTube host Stefan Molyneux.
-Damore told him one of his motivations for creating the memo: He went to a Google diversity class and said he spoke up when he disagreed about the points.
+Damore gave his first interview after he was fired to conservative YouTube host Stefan Molyneux.
+Damore told him one of his motivations for creating the memo: He went to a Google diversity class and spoke up because he disagreed about the points.
 "There was so much hypocrisy in a lot of the things they were saying," he said.

 The controversy surfaces painful critiques about Silicon Valley, an industry that proudly proclaims itself a meritocracy.
 It's often said here that code settles all arguments.
 Damore's musings show clearly it's a bit more complicated than that.